 Ortaköy is such a lovely area of Istanbul.
 There is a large cobblestoned square where you can often find artists and street musicians.
 The path leads to the Ortaköy Mosque, which is beautifully lit at night.
 From here you have a gorgeous view of the Bosphorus Bridge.
 We could spend hours in the summer, but it starts to rain again, so we start heading back, ending a wonderful day.

 An Evening with Friends

 Our plan for today is a very special one!
 We have two invitations that we have been looking forward to for a very long time.

-Our first invitation was to the Istanbul Golf Club, where we receive a warm welcome from Bekir Şerbetçioğlu, the Club Secretary General.
-We learn all about the club, the membership, we chip and putt a little bit and are invited to a great lunch.
+Our first invitation was to the Istanbul Golf Club, where we receive a warm welcome from Bekir Şerbetçioğlu, the Club Secretary-General.
+We learn all about the club, and the membership, we chip and putt a little bit and are invited to a great lunch.
 If you are interested, you are very welcome to read James’ blog about the historic Golf Club.